EDUCBA Logo

 Bagging

-Bagging, also known as Bootstrap Aggregating, is used to improve accuracy and make the model more generalize by reducing the variance, i.e., avoiding overfitting.
+Bagging, also known as Bootstrap Aggregating, is used to improve accuracy and make the model more generalized by reducing the variance, i.e., avoiding overfitting.
 In this, we take multiple subsets of the training dataset.
-For each subset, we take a model with the same learning algorithms like Decision tree, Logistic regression, etc., to predict the output for the same set of test data.
+For each subset, we take a model with the same learning algorithms like Decision tree, Logistic regression, etc., to predict the output for the same test data set.
 Once we predict each model, we use a model averaging technique to get the final prediction output.
 One of the famous techniques used in Bagging is Random Forest.
 In the Random forest, we use multiple decision trees.

 Boosting

 Boosting is primarily used to reduce the bias and variance in a supervised learning technique.
-It refers to the family of an algorithm that converts weak learners (base learner) to strong learners.
-The weak learner is the classifiers that are correct only up to a small extent with the actual classification, while the strong learners are the classifiers that are well correlated with the actual classification.
-Few famous techniques of Boosting are AdaBoost, GRADIENT BOOSTING, XgBOOST (Extreme Gradient Boosting).
-So now we know what bagging and boosting are and what are their roles in Machine Learning.
+It refers to the family of an algorithm that converts weak learners (base learners) to strong learners.
+The weak learner is the classifiers that are correct only up to a small extent with the actual classification.
+In contrast, the strong learners are the classifiers that are well correlated with the actual classification.
+A few famous techniques of Boosting are AdaBoost, GRADIENT BOOSTING, and XgBOOST (Extreme Gradient Boosting).
+So now we know what bagging and boosting are and their roles in Machine Learning.

 Now let’s understand how bagging and boosting works: